daysgobye/quick-n-easy/packages/quick-n-easy-orm/README.md

 ### The Big Picture: Simple ORM = No BS

-In the end, if SimpleORM is causing problems in your app? **Good job!** You’ve got users.
+In the end, if QuickNEasyORM is causing problems in your app? **Good job!** You’ve got users.
 You’ve succeeded.
 Now go upgrade to something more powerful, like Drizzle.
-SimpleORM got you from point A to point B fast—and that’s the point.
+QuickNEasyORM got you from point A to point B fast—and that’s the point.

 If you don’t like the way this package works, maybe you need to reconsider your life choices.